NahomBefekadu/NBK-Logistics/README.md

 # Logistics Company Inc (Back-end Platform)

 <img src="https://raw.githubusercontent.com/NahomBefekadu/NBK-Logistics/master/public/images/logistics.png">

 This is a Back-end for logistics company to track inventory, with the functionality CRUD operations on Products and creation of new locations for warehouses.

+If you don't see the product you created refresh the page.

 ## Project Setup